I. About Your Google Apps Account

 - Interference with others' work

 - Illegal activity

-Individuals who violate the terms of the IIT Use of Computer Resources Policy are subject to disciplinary action or referral to law enforcement authorities.
-Office of Technology Services personnel may monitor suspected violations and examine items stored on any university storage medium by individuals suspected of violating this policy.
+Individuals who violate the terms of the Illinois Tech Use of Technology Resources policy are subject to disciplinary action or referral to law enforcement authorities.
+Office of Technology Services personnel may monitor suspected violations and examine items stored on any university storage medium by individuals suspected of violating these standards and policies.

 Google reserves the right to administer all accounts in accordance with the Google Terms of Service.